-- To develop within the safety of school, a happy, understanding, Christian community, exercising concern, care, tolerance and respect for others, whether at school, within the community or in the wider world. - ◆ To increase a child's knowledge of the world and of his/her own responsibilities within it. - To promote the self-development of children so that they are able to become active, responsible, confident, independent, contributing members of society. - To help children develop lively, enquiring minds, enabling them to question, argue rationally and explore, in order to understand the world they live in.

-- ◆ To enhance children's skills and knowledge, and the moral awareness that they need for later adult life. - ◆ To provide equal opportunities for all children. - To review and refine practices through self-appraisal.
+- To develop within the safety of school, a happy, understanding, Christian community, exercising concern, care, tolerance and respect for others, whether at school, within the community or in the wider world. - To increase a child's knowledge of the world and of his/her own responsibilities within it. - ◆ To promote the self-development of children so that they are able to become active, responsible, confident, independent, contributing members of society. - ◆ To help children develop lively, enquiring minds, enabling them to question, argue rationally and explore, in order to understand the world they live in. - To enhance children's skills and knowledge, and the moral awareness that they need for later adult life. - ◆ To provide equal opportunities for all children.